 - Improve lip competence, keeping the lips together

 - Take advantage of increased orthodontic compliance before the busy teenage years

 Invisalign & Invisalign Teen use a series of clear, removable aligners that straighten your teeth without the impact of traditional braces.
 Invisalign allows you to go through your Orthodontic treatment while maintaining your current lifestyle by not requiring the use of braces or wires.
 Virtually invisible to others, Invisalign effectively moves teeth to get you the beautiful smile you deserve.

 What is Invisalign?

 The Invisalign system relies on the use of a series of aligners designed to slowly and comfortably move your teeth into the desired position.
 This is accomplished through the use of 3D imagine technology.
 These images map your bite as it currently is and then create a plan to work them into the final, improved position.
 Each aligned made is another step in the completion of this plan.
 As these aligners are clear, no one needs to know you are wearing them.
 What more could you ask for from orthodontic treatment in Riverview?

 These invisible aligners are as no muss, no fuss as orthodontic treatment gets.
 As the Invisalign system does not rely on traditional metal brackets and wires, there are not uncomfortable adjustments to be made.
 Instead, you simply switch to the next aligner on schedule.
 This means fewer office visits and less time spent when you do have one.

-One of the greatest hassles of traditional braces is maintaining your dental hygiene; brushing and flossing with braces is vital but also a giant pain.
+One of the greatest hassles of traditional braces is maintaining your dental hygiene; is vital but also a giant pain.
 However, if you are using the Invisalign system, you can simply pop out your aligner to brush, floss, and clean the aligner itself.